 571 Projects is pleased to present past perfect // future tense: mixed media works by Dorothy Simpson Krause, a mini survey exploring a selection of works by this accomplished artist and digital arts pioneer.
 Executed through a combination of digital and traditional processes, these works elegize disappearing natural landscapes and delve into personal and universal histories.
-We will open for by appointment only viewing on Thursdays through July, and following current best practices, masks will be worn by everyone in the gallery at all times.
+We are open for private views by appointment only and following current best practices, masks will be worn by everyone in the gallery at all times.
 The exhibition will be on view through October 30, 2020 at 571 Projects, 56 Park Street, Stowe, Vermont.